 Purchase orders are accepted on each Business Day and become effective upon receipt in good order by the Trust.
-As used in this Prospectus, the term "Business Day" for the Ultra Short Mortgage Fund and the Ultrashort Financing Fund means any day on which The Northern Trust Company and the U.S. Bond Market (as determined by the Securities Industry and Financial Markets Association) are both open for business.
+As used in this Prospectus, the term "Business Day" for the Ultrashort Financing Fund means any day on which The Northern Trust Company and the U.S. Bond Market (as determined by the Securities Industry and Financial Markets Association) are both open for business.
 As used in this Prospectus, the term "Business Day" for the Large Cap Equity Fund means any day which The Northern Trust Company and The New York Stock Exchange are open.
 The Northern Trust Company is open weekdays and is closed on weekends and certain national holidays.
-For the Ultra Short Mortgage Fund and the Ultrashort Financing Fund, payment must be in the form of federal funds.
+For the Ultrashort Financing Fund, payment must be in the form of federal funds.
 For the Large Cap Equity Fund, payment may be in the form of federal funds or checks.
 Wire transfer instructions for federal funds should be as follows:

-Northern Trust Bank, Chicago, IL, ABA# 071000152,

-Ref: Account Number 5201680000.

-For purchase of Asset Management Fund, (Name of Fund);

-From: (Name of Investor);

-Reference (//1038 (shareholder fund and shareholder account number));

-\$(Amount to be invested).
+Northern Trust Bank, Chicago, IL, ABA# 071000152, Ref: Account Number 5201680000.
+For purchase of Asset Management Fund, (Name of Fund); From: (Name of Investor); Reference (//1038 (shareholder fund and shareholder account number)); \$(Amount to be invested).